 You will build the confidence to communicate your research and interact with basic neuroscientists and researchers in other health disciplines.

-Professor Alan Connelly (Head of Imaging Division, Florey Institute of Neuroscience and Mental Health) leads this more advanced subject, which builds on clinical research methodology and the skills acquired in Week 1, and emphasises cutting-edge MR imaging techniques applied to the human brain.
+Professor Alan Connelly, head of the imaging division at The Florey, leads this more advanced subject, which builds on clinical research methodology and the skills acquired in week one, and emphasises cutting-edge MR imaging techniques applied to the human brain.

 Outcomes: Via face-to-face interaction with multidisciplinary researchers, you will develop a critical understanding of the latest neuroimaging methods, as well as the confidence to design your own research project in clinical neuroscience.
 Individual feedback will help you improve the quality of your research proposals, which is essential knowledge for successful researchers.

 Upon completion of the Specialist Certificate, you will:

 • Be able to design research projects using cutting-edge brain imaging or other advanced techniques as research tools.